Vinnie Pasquantino Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the third-best in the league.
+- The Rangers pitching staff is fifth in MLB with a collective 9.7 strikeouts per nine innings.

-- The Rangers' 3.40 team ERA ranks fifth across all league pitching staffs.
+- The Rangers have a 3.86 team ERA that ranks 10th among all league pitching staffs.

-- The Rangers give up the sixth-fewest home runs in baseball (nine total, 0.8 per game).
+- Rangers pitchers combine to allow the fourth-fewest home runs in baseball (12 total, 0.8 per game).

-- Eovaldi (1-1) pitches for the Rangers to make his third start of the season.
+- The Rangers will send deGrom (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 4.32 ERA and 27 strikeouts in 16 2/3 innings pitched.

-- His last appearance was on Friday against the Chicago Cubs, when the righty tossed 5 2/3 innings, surrendering two earned runs while giving up five hits.
+- The righty's last appearance came on Wednesday against the Kansas City Royals, when he threw seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.